 It was then that I realized that veterans are never old … not in the beginning.
 Years of peace age them.

 And, in those years of peace, we too often forget the sacrifices of these brave and courageous people, these veterans.
-Or, maybe, it’s not that we forget; maybe it’s because many of us don’t know … haven’t learned.
+Or, maybe, it’s not that we forget; maybe it’s because many of us don’t know … or just haven’t learned, not yet.